Pramilashanmugam/Restaurant/README.md

 * Add a review Section - Customer review on restaurant to be implemented, which would help in improvements.
 * Forgot/Reset password functionality
 * Confirmation of reservation/reminder to user via texts or emails.
+* A validation in booking history - The oldest booking which are no more valid against the current and future date needs to be removed from the booking history.

 [Back To Top](#table-of-contents)